elixir-cldr/cldr/DEVELOPMENT.md

 ldml2json
 ```

-Execution will take quite a few minutes.
+Execution will take quite a few minutes but there is output generated so you can be assured that data is being processed.

 ### Update ex_cldr content